swiftlang/swift/docs/refactoring/SwiftLocalRefactoring.md

 In contrast, **range-based refactoring** needs a start and end position to specify its target, such as Extract Method refactoring.
-To facilitate the implementation of these two categories, the Swift repository provides pre-analyzed results called [SemaToken] and [RangeInfo] to answer several common questions about a cursor position or a range in a Swift source file.
+To facilitate the implementation of these two categories, the Swift repository provides pre-analyzed results called [ResolvedCursorInfo] and [RangeInfo] to answer several common questions about a cursor position or a range in a Swift source file.

-For instance, [SemaToken] can tell us whether a location in the source file points to the start of an expression and, if so, provide the corresponding compiler object of that expression.
-Alternatively, if the cursor points to a name, [SemaToken] gives us the declaration corresponding to that name.
+For instance, [ResolvedCursorInfo] can tell us whether a location in the source file points to the start of an expression and, if so, provide the corresponding compiler object of that expression.
+Alternatively, if the cursor points to a name, [ResolvedCursorInfo] gives us the declaration corresponding to that name.
 Similarly, [RangeInfo] encapsulates information about a given source range, such as whether the range has multiple entry or exit points.

 To implement a new refactoring for Swift, we don't need to start from the raw representation of a cursor or a range position;
-instead, we can start with [SemaToken] and [RangeInfo] upon which a refactoring-specific analysis can be derived.
+instead, we can start with [ResolvedCursorInfo] and [RangeInfo] upon which a refactoring-specific analysis can be derived.

 ## Cursor-based Refactoring